XCOM 2 Analysis: War of the Chosen's Fatigue Mechanics

 Before I start, I'll note that I don't know how the game rounds in regards to the Tired threshold.
 That's why I'm vague about the exact Tired point in the following paragraphs; I don't know if the game takes '40.2 is 67% of 60 Will' to mean that 40 is already Tired, or maybe 41 is Tired, or actually you have to drop to 39 or less to be Tired.
 Fortunately, there's enough randomness involved being imprecise isn't a serious problem in drawing conclusions.

 Past Rookie rank and before Covert Op grinding or a Focus PCS, your soldiers will uniformly have 40-55 Will in War of the Chosen.
 Very early in the game, a map will have exactly 6 enemies, which means at most 12 Will lost per soldier.
-For a soldier with only 40 Will, they need to drop below roughly 27 Will to be Tired; thus, it's actually impossible for a single mission to drop anyone to Tired purely on the basis of spotting enemies, initially (Even if the 33% drain cap doesn't apply), and they will usually be able to get through two missions fairly close together without becoming Tired.
+For a soldier with only 40 Will, they need to drop below roughly 27 Will to be Tired; thus, it's actually impossible for a single mission to drop anyone (Except some Rookies, possibly, depending on how the game rounds things) to Tired purely on the basis of spotting enemies, initially (Even if the 33% drain cap doesn't apply), and they will usually be able to get through two missions fairly close together without becoming Tired.
 A soldier with 55 Will would need to drop below roughly 37 Will, and so will often actually be able to run three early missions fairly close together without becoming Tired.
 (As their average Will loss will be 6 per mission, which times three puts them at exactly 37 Will, of which they'll actually regenerate some between missions and this is all random anyway so they could always get slightly lucky relative to the exact average)

 As the game progresses, enemy counts go up, while your own soldiers only gain Will if you work for it.
 A regular late-game mission will often be around 13 enemies, and may occasionally peak as high as 17.
 13 enemies is already more than twice what you encountered at the beginning of the game, and so more than twice the expected Will drain; that's up to 26 Will drained just from seeing enemies!
 And even just the average result of losing 13 Will is enough that a 40 Will soldier will be right at the Tired threshold.
 As such, late in the game, a completely fresh squad that completes a mission flawlessly will still probably have at least one soldier Tired afterward.
 And then as the game progresses you start having Spectres showing up, Mind Control becomes more common, injuries get harder to completely avoid except by outright killing everything... so secondary Will drain overall becomes more common, even though injuries and particularly deaths overall become less common as you progress.